SLuckeneder/sluckeneder.github.io/_pages/about.md

 ## Selected work in progress

 * "EU consumption's hidden link to global deforestation caused by mining" with Stefan Giljum, Victor Maus, Laura Sonter and Manfred Lenzen. [[WP](https://research.wu.ac.at/en/publications/eu-consumptions-hidden-link-to-global-deforestation-caused-by-min){:target="_blank"}]
-* "Forest loss and uncertain economic gains from industrial and garimpo mining in Brazilian municipalities" with Victor Maus, Juliana Siqueira-Gay, Tamás Krisztin and Michael Kuhn, _Nature Communications_ (conditionally accepted).
+* "Forest loss and uncertain economic gains from industrial and garimpo mining in Brazilian municipalities" with Victor Maus, Juliana Siqueira-Gay, Tamás Krisztin and Michael Kuhn, _Nature Communications_ (accepted).
 * "Water use for global copper production" with Stephan Lutter, Victor Maus and Michael Tost.

 ## Journal articles